Aitslab/openchart-se/README.md

 50 records

 ## Article
 Our pre-print article describing the OpenChart-SE project and corpus can be found in the file "OpenChart-SE_preprint_v1.docx".
+Corpus and supplemental files are in the "data" folder.

 ## Licensing